NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 webhookAuthHeader

-The gateway expects an authentication token in the request header.
+The hook endpoint should be protected with the OpenClaw hook token or gateway authentication mechanism configured for your deployment.
 Configure this using Paperclip's secret reference syntax (${secrets.openclaw_gateway_token}), not a raw token string.
 Paperclip encrypts secret values at rest and redacts them from heartbeat run logs.
 A hardcoded token in the adapter config will appear in plaintext in every log entry that includes the request payload.

-Each agent connecting to a gateway needs a valid token.
+Each Paperclip-to-OpenClaw connection needs valid authentication, and the OpenClaw hook configuration should allow the target agent ID.
 If you add a new agent and skip this step, the heartbeat will fire but the gateway will reject the request with an authentication error.
 Check the errorCode field in the heartbeat run record if you see agents failing immediately after provisioning.

 payloadTemplate